Iron boride

 Iron boride refers to various inorganic compounds with the formula FexBy.
 Two main iron borides are FeB and Fe2B.
 Some iron borides possess useful properties such as magnetism, electrical conductivity, corrosion resistance and extreme hardness.
 Some iron borides have found use as hardening coatings for iron.
-Iron borides have properties of ceramics such as high hardness, and properties of metal properties, such as thermal conductivity and electrical conductivity.
+Iron borides have properties of ceramics such as high hardness, and properties of metal, such as thermal conductivity and electrical conductivity.
 Boride coatings on iron are superior mechanical, frictional, and anti-corrosive.
 Iron monoboride (FeB) is a grey powder that is insoluble in water.
 FeB is harder than Fe2B, but is more brittle and more easily fractured upon impact.

 Formation

 Thermochemical Formation

 Iron borides can be formed by thermochemically reacting boron rich compounds on an iron surface to form a mixture of iron borides, in a process known as boriding.
 There are a number of ways of forming boride coatings, including gas boriding, molten salt boriding, and pack boriding.
 Typically carbon tetraboride (B4C) or crystalline boron, is sintered on the iron surface in a tetrafluoroborate flux to form the coatings.

 The boron atoms diffuse into the iron substrate between 1023 and 1373 K. They first form layers of Fe2B and then form layers of FeB.The range of compounds and compositions formed depends on the reaction conditions including temperature and surrounding environment.

 Bulk FeB can be formed by simple reaction between iron and boron in a high-temperature inert gas furnace or in a microwave.